Glossary

 Borrowed Cash

 Cash in your brokerage that came from borrowed funds and hasn't been invested yet.
+When margin debt is outstanding, the brokerage is generally in margin state rather than holding positive borrowed cash.

 Borrowed Cost Base